suptib/supti/_pages/research.md

 ---

 ---
- I am interested in time series data and extracting features from longitudinal data by applying machine learning algorithms.
-Our project is entitled as Neonatal Cry Acoustics and Neurobehavioral Characteristics as Early Markers of Risk for Autism Spectrum Disorder.
-We are using [Infant Cry Acoustics](https://childrenatrisk.med.brown.edu/research/ongoing-studies/autism) to find significant features in development
+ I am interested in time series analysis and predictive modeling in the field of biostatistics and data science.

+ Currently I'm working on 'Neonatal Cry Acoustics and Neurobehavioral Characteristics as Early Markers of Risk for Autism Spectrum Disorder' project using [Infant Cry Acoustics](https://childrenatrisk.med.brown.edu/research/ongoing-studies/autism) to find significant features in the development of Austism Spectrum Disorder (ASD) in children of 24 to 36 months of age.